thosalos/TDI_challenge_proposal/README.md

   <img src="/Voronoi_plot.png" width="410" />
 </p>

-The density of wells drilled is highly variable across the state, which complicates assessing the accuracy of the model as a whole as some regions will have poor accuracy due to more local data.
-To assess accuracy across the whole model, I used five-fold cross validation and used root mean square error as a measure of fitness.

 A natural model for this analysis is a nearest neighbor interpolation.
 Here I have used the five nearest wells to predict well yields across the state.
 Weighting the neighboring wells by distance provides a slight improvement to the predictions.
 <p float="left">
   <img src="/Nn_interp_plot.png" width="410" />